 Description of the consent category that will also be visible to your customers on the consent page.

 By default, new consent categories have tracking of consents from public API disabled.
 In practice, this means that consent events with property

-We strongly recommend to leave this option disabled, because it is preventing attackers to change user consents at will by obtaining public API token.
+We strongly recommend leaving this option disabled, because it is preventing attackers to change user consents at will by obtaining public API token.
 As an alternative, we recommend using either consent double opt-in or tracking of consents by API with a private key, which will be tracked as

 You can apply a legitimate interest to all your customers, or only a specific segment, using the filter in the "applies on" column.

-Legitimate interest has the same configuration as consents expect the setting Applies on.
-Description of other settings can be found in the table above.
+Legitimate interest has the same configuration as consents except for the ‘Applies on’ in the settings.
+The remaining ones are the same as in the table above.

 Use this setting to define on what segment of customers you want to apply this legitimate interest.